dnbaker/sketch/demo/python/README.md

 # Python demos

-This directory contains demos for using sketch from within Python.
+This directory contains demos for using sketch_ds from within Python.

 ## Getting started
 1. First, install python bindings from the `sketch/python` diretory
-2. `import sketch`
+2. `import sketch_ds`
 3. Start coding